Questions we must ask of AIAI should remember

 Yasuhiro Kasai · Ankina Lab · Independent Researcher

-arXiv preprint · 2026
+SSRN preprint · 2026

 Large language models acquire high linguistic capability by training on human-generated data.
 However, this same process structurally inherits the cognitive limitations humans have accumulated over time.
 This paper systematically maps 250 human cognitive shortcomings across five categories to corresponding LLM mechanisms, and argues that RLHF optimizes for user comfort rather than truth — creating a feedback loop that amplifies human flaws across model generations.